RmG152/Fing-HA/README.md

 # Fing HA Integration

+**Disclaimer:** This is an unofficial integration for Fing and is not affiliated with or endorsed by Fing or its parent company.
+The authors are not part of the official Fing team.

 [![HACS](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://hacs.xyz/docs/setup/download#hacs)

 Seamlessly integrate Fing's powerful network scanning capabilities into Home Assistant.
 Automatically discover and track devices on your local network with real-time insights and comprehensive network monitoring.